-How Bunions Form
+How Do Bunions Form?

 Since bunions can’t be reduced through stretching the foot or by using products like bunion pads or correctors –– and since bunions won’t disappear over time –– the only way to have unsightly and painful bunions removed is through surgery.

-With Northwest Surgery Center, patients can undergo minimally invasive bunion surgery and have their bunions removed in just a couple of hours without permanent hardware.
+At Northwest Surgery Center, patients can undergo minimally invasive bunion surgery and have their bunions removed in just a couple of hours without permanent hardware.
 Minimally invasive surgery is an outpatient procedure, and most patients are able to walk out of the clinic on their own and drive home afterward.
 What’s more, minimally invasive surgery is just that –– meaning the surgeon will only make several very small incisions in order to remove the bunion.
 As such, the recovery time is much shorter than traditional bunion surgeries.

 Our team at Northwest Surgery Center is committed to helping people who are suffering from foot pain as a result of bunions, hammertoes, heel spurs, and other common conditions.
-We use only the most innovative techniques to ensure positive outcomes for our patients, and our medical professionals have years of experience in this field.
-Contact us here to learn more about our operation or to schedule an appointment today!
+We are experts in minimally invasive surgery for the treatment of issues such as bunions, and can make bunion removal as simple and pain free for patients as possible.
+Using only the most innovative techniques to ensure positive outcomes for our patients, our team of expert medical professionals have years of experience, and can remove bunions and put you on the path to healing today.